Repairing decayed or damaged teeth

 What are the different types of fillings?

-We offer several types of fillings at our Erskineville dental clinic.
+We offer several types of fillings and dental implants at our Erskineville dental practice.
 We’ll explain the differences and help you to choose the right option for your needs.

 Also called silver fillings, these metal fillings contain a mixture of silver, tin, copper and a small amount of mercury.
 Amalgam fillings have been used for over 100 years and are still a popular choice for their strength and longevity, which can make them a good option for the back chewing teeth.
 However, some people don’t like their metallic appearance and may prefer a tooth-coloured filling.